Darxo/Hardened/README.md

 This section can be skipped by any regular user.
 It is only meant as an overview about the extend of new functions and members added by this mod

+- Add `HD_ConditionThresholdForDrop = 0.0` for shields to define their minimum relative condition required to be eligable for dropping when worn by enemies
+- Add `HD_BaseDropChance = 50` for shields to define their random drop chance when worn by enemies
+- Add `HD_BaseDropChance = 100` for accessories to define their random drop chance when worn by enemies
 - Add `getTooltipWithoutChildren()` for `item.nut`, which `getTooltip()` of it but removes all children entries from it
 - Add `HD_onAfterUnEquip()` for `item.nut` which is always triggered following the `onUnequip()` event after the item connection has been severed
 - Add `HD_ConditionValueThreshold = 0.0` for `item.nut`, which can be adjusted to define a minimum value of the item disregarding current condition